-Switching from test-based placement to GPAbased placement may have smaller effects on misplacement in our study for several reasons.
-First, our GPA variables were limited to categorical grade variables (e.g., A, B, or C), because the Florida transcript data were missing plus or minus values (e.g., A-, B+) for most records.
+Switching from test-based placement to GPA-based placement may have smaller effects on misplacement in our study for several reasons.
+First, our GPA variables were limited to categorical grade variables (e.g., A, B, or C), since the Florida transcript data were missing plus or minus values (e.g., A-, B+) for most records.
 This means there was less variation available in grades used to predict student outcomes relative to the Scott-Clayton et al. study (which had high school grade data on a 0 to 100 grading scale).
-Second, all Florida colleges used the PERT for the college placement test, while the colleges in the Scott-Clayton et al. sample used ACCUPLACER and COMPASS.
+Second, all Florida colleges used the PERT for the college placement test, while the colleges in the Scott-Clayton et al. sample used Accuplacer and Compass.
 The PERT was created specifically to align with Florida's state standards, so it may also be better aligned with college courses in Florida than national placement tests.
 Third, our sample is limited to high school students who seamlessly enrolled in community college, while the Scott-Clayton et al. sample includes a mix of recent high school graduates and older students.
 This is important because there is some evidence that the predictive validity of Accuplacer may vary by student age (Cole, Muenz, & Bates, 1998), so the results may not be comparable among students with different characteristics like age.

-However, the primary reason why our results differ from Scott-Clayton et al. (2014) is likely the double-cutoff model itself.
+However, the primary reason why our results differ from Scott-Clayton et al. (2014) is likely the double cutoff model itself.
 As an extreme example, consider a single-cutoff model in which the cutoff between any DE and for-credit coursework is properly set, but in which all students below the cutoff are incorrectly assigned to upper DE instead of lower DE.
-A single-cutoff model will see no misplacement and will instead assume that improvement can be made only through changing the placement metric.
-However, in a double-cutoff model, changing the placement metric while keeping placement proportions
+A single cutoff model will see no misplacement and will instead assume that improvement can be made only through changing the placement metric.
+However, in a double cutoff model, changing the placement metric while keeping placement proportions constant will still misplace many students; the only solution to misplacement within DE would be to adjust the cutoffs themselves.